adonisjs/.github/GOVERNANCE.md

 ### Authors

 Harminder Virk (the creator of AdonisJS) serves as the Project Author.
 The project author is responsible for the project's governance, standards, and direction.
-To summarize.
+To summarize:

 - The project author decides which new projects should live under the AdonisJS umbrella.
 - The project author is responsible for assigning leads to projects and transferring projects to a new lead when an existing lead steps down.